 Wingspan offers classes across the artistic spectrum: music, dance, drama and visual arts.
-We also run classes in sports, culinary arts and hands-on science, occasionally, in partnership with other organizations.
-Each 90-minute class includes several different activities to keep your child engaged, entertained and educated!
 For our class selection, please see your school’s class schedule.

-Each Wingspan Arts class is working toward a final presentation, performance or gallery—some presentation of the skills they have been acquiring and mastering throughout the semester.
-Wingspan hosts a culminating community event at the end of each school year to showcase the talents and hard work of the students at your school!
+Most Wingspan Arts classes are working toward a final presentation, performance or gallery—some presentation of the skills they have been acquiring and mastering throughout the semester.
+Wingspan typically hosts a culminating community event at the end of each semester to showcase the talents and hard work of the students at your school!